apache/archiva/README.txt

 Running webapp full js
 ========================
-As webapp js is in dev and won't probably be released soon, the module is not activated by default and it's included only in a profile mvn tomcat7:run -pl :archiva-webapp-js -Pjs -am -Pdev or mvn tomcat6:run -pl :archiva-webapp-js -Pjs -am -Pdev
+As webapp js is in dev and won't probably be released soon, the module is not activated by default and it's included only in a profile mvn tomcat7:run -pl :archiva-webapp-js -am -Pdev or mvn tomcat6:run -pl :archiva-webapp-js -am -Pdev

 hit your browser: http://localhost:9091/archiva/index.html